 STRENGTHEN YOUR HEART

-LOWERS THE CHANCES OF DEVELOPING CANCES
+LOWERS THE CHANCES OF DEVELOPING CANCER

-Cycling to work not only makes you a more peaceful and pleasant soul to work with, but a recent study in the BMJ, found that compared to a non-active commute, riding a bicycle to work was associated with a 45% lower risk of cancer.
+Cycling to work not only makes you a more peaceful and pleasant soul to work with but a recent study in the BMJ found that compared to a non-active commute, riding a bicycle to work was associated with a 45% lower risk of cancer.

 GET SMART BY INCREASING BRAIN POWER

-Who would have thought, there are ways to become magically smarter, just from the simple pleasures of a bike ride.
+Who would have thought that there are ways to become magically smarter, just from the simple pleasures of a bike ride.
 Researchers from the University of Illinois found that a 5% improvement in cardio-respiratory ﬁtness from cycling led to an improvement of up to 15% in mental tests.
 Cycling helps build new brain cells in the hippocampus — the region responsible for memory, which in turn makes you smarter and sharper.

 With our fast paced lives, our minds are constantly working, sometimes in the late hours of the night where we can't shut off.
-Insomnia is a real pain, and apparently cycling for just 20-30 minutes a day could be the solution according to researchers at Stanford University School of Medicine. where there results had proven to reduce the time required for the insomniacs to fall asleep by half, and sleep time increased by almost an hour every night.
-The reason mostly stems from the fact that exercising outside exposes us to daylight explains that helps get our circadian rhythm back in sync, and also rids our bodies of cortisol, the stress hormone that can prevent deep sleep.
+Insomnia is a real pain, and apparently cycling for just 20-30 minutes a day could be the solution according to researchers at Stanford University School of Medicine.
+Their results had proven to reduce the time required for the insomniacs to fall asleep by half, and sleep time increased by almost an hour every night.
+The reason mostly stems from the fact that exercising outside exposes us to daylight and that helps get our circadian rhythm back in sync, and also rids our bodies of cortisol, the stress hormone that can prevent deep sleep.